phase4-group-project/phase4-bookstore-app-react/README.md

 - This Application works with fetched data  from a remote server.
 The API used was created specifically for this app: https://my-app-backend-portfolio.onrender.com/project
 - The first thing you will notice when you load the page is the login page where you need to either login if you have an account or signup if not.
 - Once you create an account you will be able to see other peoples,projects on your home page.
-- On the profile section, you will be able to see a list of skills.
+- On the home section, you will be able to see a list of books.
-- You are able to add your own on your profile where they will be displayed  on the he page.
+- You are able to create your own book where they will be displayed on the home page.
-- You can add or delete both your.
+- You can search for books based on categories.
+- The app in percistent, meaning you will stay logged in until you log out.

 ### MODELS
 Database models representation for this app: